 Together, these reduce a person's quality of life.
 The ongoing frustration of such restrictions results in some people with MS developing depression.

-There are many occupational therapy and relaxation programs that can help people with MS to manage their symptoms.
-These programs can help people with MS improve their performance of daily activities despite the limitations imposed by the condition.
+These programs can help people with MS improve the performance of daily activities despite the limitations imposed by the condition.
 A range of patient groups is also available to offer support to people living with MS.

-The damage to myelin and nerves can occur in several different areas of the brain and spinal cord.
-This means that any part of the body can be affected by MS.
+Myelin and nerve damage might occur in several different areas of the brain and spinal cord.
+For this reason, MS can affect any part of the body.

 Typical symptoms of MS include: